psychopy/workshops/source/3days/day2/pavlovia.rst

 .. _syntaxErrors:

-Syntax errors: "Initializing experiment"
+Syntax errors: Initializing experiment
 ------------------------------------------

 The experiment is stuck on an "initializing experiment" screen.
 This usually means that there is some invalid Javascript written - so the experiment code cannot run at all.
 For this we need to explore the :ref:`developerTools`

 .. _semanticErrors:

-Semantic errors: "X is not defined"
+Semantic errors: X is not defined
 ------------------------------------

 "ReferenceError: X is not defined"